NaluCFD/Nalu/docs/source/theory/windEnergy.rst

 the line is broken into discrete line segments, and the force at the center of each element, :math:`F_i^k`, is computed.
 Here, :math:`k` is the actuator element index.
 These actuator points are independent of the fluid mesh.
-This set of point forces is then projected onto the fluid mesh using any desired projection function, :math:`g(\vec{r})`, as described above.
+The point forces are then projected onto the fluid mesh using the Gaussian projection function, :math:`g(\vec{r})`, as described above.
 This is convenient because the integral given in Equation :eq:`force-integral` can become the summation